-Method 1: Importing Changes from the Web
+Method 1: Importing Accountant's Changes from Web

-You can tell if your accountant used this method if you receive an email from Intuit, providing instructions for incorporating the changes your accountant made to your file.
+You can tell your accountant used this method if you receive an email from Intuit, providing instructions for incorporating the changes your accountant made to your file.
 This method does not require attachments to emails or files on flash drives, making it the simplest method to use.